 Setting up the process in Process Street

-The first step is to add an employee onboarding template to your Process Street account.
-Click “I want this for my business” to add the template below to your account; you can customize it as you like.
+The first step is to add an employee onboarding workflow to your Process Street account.
+Click “I want this for my business” to add the workflow below to your account; you can customize it as you like.

 In task 5, you’ll see there are form fields for recording employee information.
 In the screenshot below, you’ll see we’ve added some sample data and checked off the task so Zapier can use that data to test the integration is working.